OWASP/owasp-summit-2017/Outcomes/Threat-Model/Threat-Modeling-by-Feature-and-Layer.md

  - Mitigation: TLS with mutual authentication

 - (S) Fake JuiceShop - someone else (possibly including the address lookup service itself) sending requests on behalf of the JuiceShop
-- (R) Malicious data in these requests - can JuiceShop be liable if addressing service incures damage
+- (R) Malicious data in these requests - can JuiceShop be liable if addressing service incures damage?

 - (D) If service is rate-limited, the threat above will lead to DoS.